 Russell Train

-Occasionally, the Heinz Awards program receives nominations of individuals whose life's work has been so exceptional that a special recognition - the Chairman's Medal - is considered.
-This year, two truly remarkable individuals, Dorothy Height and Russell Train, are being so honored for their lifetime commitments to human rights and conservation efforts, respectively.
+Occasionally, the Heinz Awards program receives nominations of individuals whose life’s work has been so exceptional that a special recognition - the Chairman’s Medal - is considered.
+Dorothy Height and Russell Train were honored for their lifetime commitments to human rights and conservation efforts, respectively.

 He has been a tireless advocate for the cause of the environment ever since 1961 when he founded the African Wildlife Leadership Foundation and was a founding director of the World Wildlife Fund.
 He became president of The Conservation Foundation, then undersecretary of Interior, and then served as the first chairman of the President's Council on Environmental Quality.
 There, he put together a set of comprehensive environmental initiatives addressing air and water pollution, toxic substance control and endangered species among many other initiatives.
 He was the architect of an environmental agenda without parallel in history in its scope.
 In 1973, he became the second administrator of the Environmental Protection Agency, an organization he had been instrumental in forming.
 He later served as president, chairman, and today, chairman emeritus of the World Wildlife Fund.